0xopsdev/copy-trading-bot/README.md

-## Pumpfun & Raydium  & Jupiter Copy trading bot
+## 🚀 **Pumpfun** & **Raydium**  & **Jupiter** Copy trading bot 🤖

 A copy trading bot on Solana automatically tracks and mimics the trades of a specific trader's wallet.
 It monitors the trader's transactions (like buying or selling tokens) and automatically executes the same actions in your wallet in real-time.
 The bot allows you to follow experienced traders without manually managing trades, copying their buys and sells on the Solana blockchain

-Supported on Raydium, Jupiter and Pumpfun.
+Supported on 🌍**Raydium**🌍, 🌍**Jupiter**🌍 and 🌍**Pumpfun**🌍.

-### Bot Features
+### 📖 Bot Features

-- Track Token Swaps: Continuously monitors every token swap on the Solana network to identify the best opportunities.
+- 🕒 Track Token Swaps: Continuously monitors every token swap on the Solana network to identify the best opportunities.
-- Trade Across Multiple DEXs: Swap tokens on any supported decentralized exchange according to your preferences.
+- 📊 Trade Across Multiple DEXs: Swap tokens on any supported decentralized exchange according to your preferences.
-- Automatic Trades: Let the bot automatically buy and sell based on your customized strategy, so you don’t have to lift a finger.
+- 🎯 Automatic Trades: Let the bot automatically buy and sell based on your customized strategy, so you don’t have to lift a finger.
-- Customizable Trading Strategy: Tailor your own trading approach to fit your risk tolerance and goals.
+- 🔧 Customizable Trading Strategy: Tailor your own trading approach to fit your risk tolerance and goals.
-- Multi-Wallet Support: Set up and manage multiple wallets, executing trades on each at the same time.
+- 🚨 Multi-Wallet Support: Set up and manage multiple wallets, executing trades on each at the same time.

-### Enhanced websocket
+### ⚡ Enhanced websocket

 ```json
 {